Efteling: Investments

-On December 11, 2008, theme park officials announced that they would spend €40 million during 2009–2012 on three large construction projects: a convention centre accommodating 1,500 visitors (de Burcht), an arena from the Middle Ages for 750 show spectators (Raveleijn), and a redesign for snack bar "De Likkebaerd" to turn it into a station for the park's steam train.
-They also said they did not expect to suffer from the 2008 financial crisis.
-In 2009, the Efteling announced that the Burcht had been cancelled.
+On 11 December, 2008, Efteling announced three large construction projects requiring €40 million for construction between 2009 and 2012.
+These were a convention centre accommodating 1,500 visitors (de Burcht), a Middle Ages-themed arena designed for 750 spectators (Raveleijn), and a redesigned snack bar "De Likkebaerd", turning this into a station for the park's steam train.
+However, the impact of the 2008 financial crisis caused the cancellation of the Burcht, announced in 2009.

-The park announced in 2015 they had the ambition to welcome 7 million guests by 2030.
-For this they drew up a zoning plan in the period from 2015 to 2018 called Bestemmingsplan Wereld van de Efteling 2030.
-The park will at first expand to the east as far as the road De Horst and the highway N261.
-After the eastern expansion, the park will expand in a western direction on the site where parking spaces are currently located.
-In 2018, the zoning plan was unanimously adopted within the municipality of Loon op Zand, after which three objections were submitted to the Raad van State.
-Two objections were investigated by the council and in the meantime the council decided that De Efteling was not allowed to start implementing the plan.
-With an adjustment on a number of points, the council approved the zoning plan in June 2021.
-Due to the outbreak of the COVID-19 pandemic that led to the multiple closures of the park, the park had to review its investments.
-It decided to postpone the expansion towards the east side for a few years and to focus on expansions within the existing park boundaries.
-On January 24, 2022, the company announced it would invest €75 million in the construction of a new hotel within the park on the square behind the entrance and in an attraction that will replace Spookslot.
+In 2015, park management announced the ambition to attract 7 million guests by 2030.
+For this purpose, the Bestemmingsplan Wereld van de Efteling 2030 was drawn up over the following three years.
+This outlined the ambition to expand the park to the east, as far as the De Horst and N261 roads.
+After the eastern expansion, the park would expand west by redeveloping existing car parks.
+In 2018, this plan was unanimously adopted within the local municipality of Loon op Zand, after which three objections were submitted to the Raad van State.
+While the council investigated two of these objections, De Efteling was blocked from beginning the expansion, but revised plans were again approved by the council in June 2021.
+Due to multiple closures of the park following the outbreak of the COVID-19 pandemic, park management reviewed its investment plans, deciding to postpone the expansion to the east for a few years and to focus on expansions within the existing park boundaries.
+On 24 January, 2022, the company announced it would invest €75 million in the construction of a new hotel within the park on the square behind the entrance, later known as the Efteling Grand Hotel.
+It also invested in an attraction to replace Spookslot, with Danse Macabre opening in 2024.